 Emelia Symington Fedy

 Radix was co-founded by Belinda Earle, Michael Hirano and Jud Martell, whose boldness and vision laid the groundwork for the company's current achievements.
 Radix Theatre Society was incorporated in 1991 and two years later attained federal charitable status.
-The company is regularly supported by the Canada Council for the Arts, the B.C.
-Arts Council, the Province of B.C. through the Gaming Commission, the City of Vancouver, the Vancouver Foundation, and the Hamber Foundation.
+The company is regularly supported by the Canada Council for the Arts, B.C.
+Arts Council, the Province of B.C. through the Gaming Commission, the City of Vancouver, the Vancouver Foundation, and Hamber and Koerner Foundations.

 Radix is a registered non-profit society with federal charitable status.
 We gratefully accept financial donations.
 Your support will assist our exploration of new territories in performance, and help us continue to employ a diverse range of talented and committed artists.
 Donations over $10 will receive an official income tax receipt.
 Thank you for your contribution.